appsignal/mono/README.md

 project is not a mono repo, you can skip the packages step and it will configure it as a single package project.

-Commit the `mono.yml` config file with any other configuration you want to add.
+Commit the `mono.yml` config file with any other configuration you want to add to your project.

 ### Bootstrap